 Conventional forced-air HVAC systems cost about $3,000 per ton of heating or cooling capacity for a new house.
 Average homes typically use between two and five tons.

-Since more work is required to install geothermal systems, this also changes the initial install cost.
+Since more work is required to install geothermal systems, this also changes the initial installation cost.
 Drilling and costs follow the same path.

 Prices of refrigerant continue to rise.
 So do fuel costs, labor rates, managing costs, etc.